Ralph-Lee/blog/wip/code-reviews.md

 <!--{Title:"",Intro:"",PublishedOn:""}-->

 I attended a user group recently, and a bunch of .NET developers were sharing stories about code reviews at their workplaces.
 The group had a few good experiences to share, but a lot of common complaints or shared negative experiences.
+The discussion was around the large formal code reviews.

-I've recently read articles and watched a few videos dealing with [approaches to improve your code reviews.](#better)
+Following these bad experiences are a few [approaches to improve your code reviews.](#better)

 #### Too Little Structure